cambialens/lens-api-doc/request.md

 ```

 ##### Terms Query
-[Terms Query] allows you to search exact multiple terms in a field.
-It can be useful to search multiple identifiers.
+[Terms Query] allows you to search multiple *exact terms* for a provided field.
+A useful scenario is while searching multiple identifiers.
 > Example: Search scholarly works for multiple pmid
 ```json
 {